Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage

-To establish the relationship between the compression ratio and the entropy rate, we employ the following insight: since a limited information source only has constrained substrings, if the buffer length is sufficiently large to accommodate a substantial number of such substrings, then we can use the constraint to bound the compression ratio.
+To establish the relationship between the compression ratio and the entropy rate, we employ the following insight: since a limited information source has only constrained substrings, if the buffer length is sufficiently large to accommodate a substantial number of such substrings, then we can use the constraint to bound the compression ratio.

 Consider a source $\sigma$ defined over a finite alphabet $A$, constituted by a collection of strings with the property that certain specific substrings are prohibited.
 For each integer $k$, let $\sigma\{k\}$ denote the set of all length-$k$ strings belonging to $\sigma$.
 The associated per-symbol entropy is given by $h(k) = \frac{1}{k}\log|\sigma\{k\}|$.
-Observe that it suffices to derive a bound for strings in $\sigma\{n - L_s\}$, as any such bound automatically extends to longer strings.
+Note that it suffices to derive a bound for strings in $\sigma\{n - L_s\}$, because any such bound automatically extends to longer strings.